 - Which pages does this apply to?

-- When does the user see the message?
+- When will people see this message?

 - Which countries or regions are affected?